4 Challenges Designing Augmented Reality Applications for Smart Glasses

 Yelpers can now contribute their useful, funny and cool reviews directly from their Yelp mobile application available today on iOS and coming soon to Android.
 I love this tweet, because it epitomizes how most people view the mobile experience, often as the “light” version of the desktop: “It looks like you’re on a train.
+Think again.
 Send to Kindle.

 The Future Of Learning Design